 It is cold here on this balcony overlooking the great river.. my hair blows about me as the wind raises up… the gentle sound of water beneath is more than I can bear…the spires point to the heavens, as the darkness descends…

-It is then that the dreams come, unhindered thoughts that were gathered throughout the day, bubble up to the surface of the unconscious mind.
+It is then that the dreams come, unhindered thoughts that were gathered throughout the day, bubble up from the surface of the subconscious mind.
 There is a myriad of combined images that create an uncommon cohesion of a makeshift movie, that makes sense during the slumber.

 How these oftentimes disjointed renderings fit, makes no sense upon the waking hours.

 The water laps gently upon the rocks, and lulls the body into a restful state.